eduardovra/eduardovra.github.io/_drafts/asgi-web-server.markdown

 The idea here is to create a Python module that can replace the *uvicorn's* import statement while keeping the same behavior within the sample app.

-For now we're only intending to support the HTTP protocol, therefore the MVP could be something like this:
+For now, we're only intending to support the HTTP protocol, therefore the MVP could be something like this:

 ```python
 import asyncio